xt0fer/reveal-slides/md/tc/GitSlides.md

 ##Git Commands
 -
+* `git init`
-* `git init` -- Creates a new local repository in the current directory.
+    * Creates a new local repository in the current directory.
+    * This command will rarely be used during this course as most work being done will be collaborative and pre-existing assignments.
-  * NOTE: This isn't really that common of a command.
-So if you find yourself typing it with any regularity, you're probably doing something wrong.
+    * If you find yourself typing this command regularly, you're probably doing something wrong.

 -
-* `git clone {project}` -- This is how you will clone a repository from a remote resource (Github, Gitlab, internal Git server, etc).
-This will create a directory inside your current directory, and put your project in there.
-So if you are in an empty directory called `dev` and you do `git clone https://github.com/zipcoder/git-tester.git`, the `dev` directory should now contain only a directory called `GitTester` and that directory is where the project you cloned lives.
+* `git clone {project}`
+* Clones a repository from a remote resource (Github, Gitlab, internal Git server, etc).
+* This will create a directory inside your current directory which encapsulates the project retrieved from the clone command.
+* By executing `git clone https://github.com/zipcoder/git-tester.git` in the `dev` directory, one can expect to see a `git-tester` directory generated in their `dev` folder.

 -
 Running `git status` from `dev` should return